 Some more examples of ions and their ionic compounds are;

-Ionic compounds unlike covalent compounds do not share electrons due to which they can dissociate into their component ions.
+Ionic compounds, unlike covalent compounds, do not share electrons due to which they can dissociate into their component ions.
 Since Ions form the ionic bonds, they still retain the charge, i.e. the positive and the negative charge on the ions is permanent.
 Due to this charge separation, water can easily strike at the bonds and separate the positive and the negative ions.
 This is what we call dissolution of a substance.
 When an ionic compound is dissolved in water, it splits into its component ions.
 When common salt (NaCl) is dissolved in water, it splits into Na+ and Cl– ions.
-When electric potential is applied to this solution with ions, the ions migrate towards oppositely charged electrodes to complete the electric circuit whereas the neutral molecules do not respond to the potential.
+When an electric potential is applied to this solution with ions, the ions migrate towards oppositely charged electrodes to complete the electric circuit whereas the neutral molecules do not respond to the potential.
 Thus solutions that contain ions conduct electricity, while solutions that contain only neutral molecules do not.
 Electrical current will flow through the circuit shown and the bulb will glow only if ions are present.
 The lower the concentration of ions in solution, the weaker is the current and the dimmer the glow of the bulb.
 The movement of ions is essential for the conduction of electricity through liquids.
 Pure water, for example, contains only very low concentrations of ions, so it is a poor electrical conductor.
-Salt water like sea water on the other hand contain a lot of dissolved ionic compounds which split into ions in the solution.
+Saltwater like seawater, on the other hand, contains a lot of dissolved ionic compounds which split into ions in the solution.
 These ions then help in the conduction of electricity.
-Therefore salt water is a good conductor of electricity due to presence of ions in the solution.
+Therefore salt water is a good conductor of electricity due to the presence of ions in the solution.

 If you found this article interesting, please visit BYJUs.com for more information.
 Join us and fall in love with learning.